Tag: eastern league

 Connie Mack, Catcher, Hartford, 1885.

 The Hartford Base Ball Club of 1886 contended in the first iteration of the Eastern League.
-They ended up trading Connie Mack to the Washington Nationals midseason.
+They ended up trading Connie Mack midseason to the Washington Nationals.
 Another Hall of Fame inductee, Hugh Duffy, spent his first professional year in Hartford.
-After an lackluster season, a new joint stock company assumed ownership of the club.
-Among investors of the Hartford Amusement Association were the Mayor of Hartford, Morgan G. Bulkeley and famed author, Samuel Clemens (Mark Twain).
+After an lackluster season, a new joint stock company assumed ownership of the team.
+Among investors of the Hartford Amusement Association were the Mayor of Hartford, Morgan G. Bulkeley and author, Samuel Clemens (Mark Twain).
 The association hired Charles E. Daniels, a professional umpire from Colchester, Connecticut, as manager for the following season.

 Investors Bulkeley and Twain backed base ball in Hartford, 1887.